allenai/allennlp/tutorials/tagger/README.md

 ## The Problem

 Given a sentence (e.g. "The dog ate the apple") we want to predict part-of-speech tags for each word (e.g ["DET", "NN", "V", "DET", "NN"]).

-Following the tutorial, we'll embed each word in a low-dimensional space, pass them through an LSTM to get a sequence of encodings, and use a feedforward layer to transform them into a sequence of logits (corresponding to the possible part-of-speech tags).
+As in the PyTorch tutorial, we'll embed each word in a low-dimensional space, pass them through an LSTM to get a sequence of encodings, and use a feedforward layer to transform those into a sequence of logits (corresponding to the possible part-of-speech tags).

 The PyTorch tutorial example is extremely simple, so we'll add a few small twists to make it slightly more realistic:

 1. We'll read our data from files.
 (The tutorial example uses data that's given as part of the Python code.)
-2. We'll use a separate validation dataset to test our model.
+2. We'll use a separate validation dataset to check our performance.
 (The tutorial example trains and evaluates on the same dataset.)
 3. We'll use [`tqdm`](https://github.com/tqdm/tqdm) to track the progress of our training.
 4. We'll implement [early stopping](https://en.wikipedia.org/wiki/Early_stopping) based on the loss on the validation dataset.
 5. We'll track accuracy on both the training and validation sets as we train the model.

-We won't go through it in detail, but the vanilla PyTorch code (with these modifications) can be found in [basic_pytorch.py](/basic_pytorch.py).
+We won't go through it in detail, but the vanilla PyTorch code (with these modifications) can be found in [basic_pytorch.py](/tutorials/tagging/basic_pytorch.py).

 ## The Data

-The data can be found in [training.txt](/training.txt) and [validation.txt](/validation.txt).
+The data can be found in [training.txt](/tutorials/tagging/training.txt) and [validation.txt](/tutorials/tagging/validation.txt).
 It has one sentence per line, formatted as follows:

 ```
 The###DET dog###NN ate###V the###DET apple###NN